Calcium sulfate: Sulfuric acid production

-SO3 + H2O → H2SO4

-Because of its use in an expanding niche market, the Whitehaven plant continued to expand in a manner not shared by the other Anhydrite Process plants.
-The anhydrite mine opened on 11/1/1955, and the acid plant started on 14/11/1955.
-For a while in the early 1970s, it became the largest sulfuric acid plant in the UK, making about 13% of national production, and it was by far the largest Anhydrite Process plant ever built.
+Some component reactions pertaining to calcium sulfate:

 Production and occurrence

 The main sources of calcium sulfate are naturally occurring gypsum and anhydrite, which occur at many locations worldwide as evaporites.
 These may be extracted by open-cast quarrying or by deep mining.
 World production of natural gypsum is around 127 million tonnes per annum.

 In addition to natural sources, calcium sulfate is produced as a by-product in a number of processes: